The multi-talented Willie Nelson is 84 today.

 On this day in 2015, legendary soul singer Ben E. King passed away at the age of 76.
 After singing lead with The Drifters on "This Magic Moment," "There Goes My Baby" and "Save The Last Dance For Me," Ben went solo at the age of 20, and hit the U.S. Top 5 with "Stand By Me" in 1961.
 That song went on to become the fourth most-played song of the 20th century.

-This Sunday night at 8pm on 100.3 The Sound of Los Angeles, OFF THE RECORD with Joe Benson will feature the music of Fleetwood Mac as well as Joe's extensive conversations with Stevie Nicks, Mick Fleetwood and Lindsey Buckingham.
-Check out the promo!
+This Sunday night at 8pm on 100.3 The Sound of Los Angeles, OFF THE RECORD with Joe Benson will feature the music of Genesis and Mike & The Mechanics along with Joe's brand new conversation with guitarist Mike Rutherford.
+Check out this preview!